composer/satis/docs/using.md

 because any VCS repository might contain (on any branch) one of the selected packages.

+Repositories that Satis can read without any network access — `artifact`, `path` and `package` — are matched on the package names they actually contain, so they are picked up by a partial update without any extra configuration.

-If you want to scan only the selected package and not all VCS repositories you need to declare a _name_ for all your package (this only work on VCS repositories type) :
+For remote repository types, scanning every repository is the only way to know what they hold.
+If you want to scan only the selected package and not all VCS repositories, you need to declare a _name_ for all your package (this only works on VCS repositories type) :

 ```json
 {